 Time seems to fly when there’s so much beauty to admire and it wasn’t long before we had arrived at Gruyère train station.
 It was then only a short walk across a street to the dairy where “twice a day, the farmers come to deliver milk… and the master cheese-maker each day produces up to 48 wheels of Gruyère AOP”.

-Still early in the day and our vacation to start buying souvenirs, I do recommend another local specialty; the meringue with its white creamy looking exterior and crunchy, biscuit like texture, is the classic local dessert when had with Gruyere cream, both of which can be easily bought in the shop.
+Still early in the day and our vacation to start buying souvenirs, I do recommend another local speciality; the meringue with its white creamy looking exterior and crunchy, biscuit-like texture, is the classic local dessert when had with Gruyere cream, both of which can be easily bought in the shop.

 Leaving The Chocolate Train behind, a bus then took us to the quaint village of Gruyère which is the quintessential Swiss village.
 Cobbled stoned street with a central fountain, beautiful houses with green creepers covering the face, flowers in blooms all around, cafes and beautiful views of the rolling hills, Gruyère’s petiteness is enchanting.

 That and it manages to pack in a few surprises as well, like the HR Giger museum which celebrates the fantastical art and sculptures of the Oscar-winning – for Alien – special effects artist.
 Since we were with kids and the art is somewhat “out there” we didn’t explore it in its entirety, but if you ever find yourself in the region, it’s worth visiting Gruyère for this museum alone.

 The surprises don’t just end there, because Gruyère also comes with its very own castle which is pretty, at a vantage point that gives all visitors amazing views of the surrounding areas, filled with wonderful art, and is deeply rooted in the 400-year-old history of the region demonstrated via a little audio-visual presentation.